Blog

 The most important constituents of blood include[1]:

 • Coagulants.
 Coagulants consist of other types of proteins that collectively clot blood in order to facilitate wound healing.
 Blood is one of the most vulnerable tissues when exposed to the outer environment.
-Thus blood clotting factors help to prevent blood loss and eventually serve as a temporary membrane for this fluid organ, until the wound is repaired.
+Thus, blood clotting factors help prevent blood loss and eventually serve as a temporary membrane for this fluid organ until the wound is repaired.

 • Red Blood Cells.
-Red blood cells play the vital role of transporting oxygen around the body as well as removing carbon dioxide from the body.
-The protein in blood cells that makes them red is known as hemoglobin and it is the iron-rich heme portion of the molecule that is responsible for this coloration and the binding of oxygen.
+Red blood cells play a vital role in transporting oxygen around the body and removing carbon dioxide from the body.
+The protein in blood cells that makes them red is known as hemoglobin, the iron-rich heme portion of the molecule responsible for this coloration and the binding of oxygen.
 Oxygen requires this kind of specialized transport as it is a highly reactive substance.
-The mitochondria in every cell receive the oxygen and through a very careful set of chemically controlled steps, they process it into tangible biological energy.
+The mitochondria in every cell receive oxygen, and through a very careful set of chemically controlled steps, they process it into tangible biological energy.

-White Blood Cells.
+• White Blood Cells.
 White blood cells also patrol the bloodstream.
 The main ones active, while there is no apparent infection or other threat, include phagocytes such as macrophages and B lymphocytes such as basophils and eosinophils.
-The former are involved in identifying threats and consuming potentially hazardous material in order to break it down into harmless compounds to be eliminated.
-The latter are involved in identifying allergens or foreign proteins that are out of place which may trigger an allergic response.
+The former is involved in identifying threats and consuming potentially hazardous material in order to break it down into harmless compounds to be eliminated.
+The latter are involved in identifying allergens or foreign proteins that are out of place, which may trigger an allergic response.

 The Heart